 The factors that determine the price of rental insurance include whether you've had prior insurance, your credit score (in some states), discounts you are eligible for, the location of the property, the cost of reconstruction, and type of coverage.
 The age, condition, and renovation details of the home are also considered.

 The average cost of home insurance in the U.S. is about $1,200 per year and the cost of insuring the same home as a rental is usually about 25% more.
-The average cost of rental property insurance can be anywhere from $846 in Oregon (the state with the least expensive home insurance) to $2,375 in Florida or Louisiana (the states with the most expensive home insurance).
-Nationally, rental insurance averages about $1,500 per year.
+Prices can vary a lot depending on your state.
+Different states carry different risk factors.
+Living closer to the sea or in areas with natural disasters tends to mean higher premiums.

 For home-sharing or peer-to-peer services like Airbnb and other home-share arrangements, you can expect higher premiums.
-In some cases, premiums may be 50% more than the cost of conventional homeowners insurance.
+In some cases, much higher than what your homeowners insurance charges.

 How We Chose the Rental Property Insurance Companies